 Materials and techniques

-The work of artists such as Rikhotso can be understood within a cross-cultural context that many living in the rural areas of South Africa find themselves.
-Although their lifestyles are dominated by traditions (as is their artistic style), they have become aware through rural-urban movement, of a world which is far more complex and driven by a commercial value rather than a spiritual and cultural one.
+The work of artists such as Rikhotso can be understood within a cross-cultural context that many people, living in the rural areas of South Africa, find themselves.
+Although their lifestyles are dominated by traditions (as is their artistic style), they have become aware through rural-urban movement and new technology, of a world which is far more complex and driven by a commercial value rather than a spiritual and cultural one.
 The work of Rikhotso is a response to this new awareness.